How To Clean Car Emblems and Grilles

 - Take a soft detailing brush.

-- Slightly agitate the area with a brush.
+- Gently agitate the area with a brush.

-- Pay specific attention to edges.
+- Pay attention to edges.
 They’re usually the dirtiest parts.

 If your car has metal emblems and they’re still dirty or full of water spots, you can also use some light polish or water spot remover to make them as shiny as possible again.
 Just pour some light polish on a clean microfiber towel and work it into the emblem.
 When it’s clean and shiny, wipe the residue off with another clean rag.

-Car mesh grilles are usually hard to clean because they’re positioned at the front of the car, meaning that all the bugs, road dirt, and other debris will stick on them, especially if you’re often driving on highways.
+Car mesh grill is usually hard to clean because it’s positioned at the front of the car, meaning that all the bugs, road dirt, and other debris will stick on it, especially if you’re often driving on highways.

-- Spray bug and tar remover product on the front car grille.
+- Spray bug and tar remover product on the front car grill.
 This will help to soften dirt and debris, so they’re easier to clean later on.

 - Use snow foam and spray the vehicle.